dimka90/lambdaclass_hacking_learning_path/README.md

 The only way to learn how to do this is via practice, and since small exercises can only exercise very specific things, there are a few larger projects throughout the learning path which newcomers are expected to complete.
 These projects are located in the respective section for their language.

-When the time comes to start one of the projects:
+When the time comes to start one of the projects please follow these steps:
 - Create a new github repository under your personal account
 - Setup the project skeleten, which will vary depending on the language and tech stack used for the project.
 In all cases the skeleton should include:
   - A `README.md`: Create some initial documentation that explains what the repository contains,